d1089/readme/README.md

 - 👋 Hi, I’m @d1089
-- 👀 I’m interested in Algorithms and thier usage in daily life.
+- 👀 I’m interested in Algorithms and their usage in daily life.
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Open Source projects which are based on Applied Mathematics.
 - 📫 How to reach me https://www.linkedin.com/in/dpr1729/